turingschool/curriculum/source/projects/jsblogger.markdown

 When a Rails server gets a request from a web browser it first goes to the _router_.
 The router decides what the request is trying to do, what resources it is trying to interact with.
 The router dissects a request based on the address it is requesting and other HTTP parameters (like the request type of GET or PUT).
 Let's open the router's configuration file, `/config/routes.rb`.

 Inside this file you'll see a LOT of comments that show you different options for routing requests.
-Let's remove everything _except_ the first line (@ActionController ...@) and the final `end`.
-Then, in between those two lines, add @resources :articles@ so your file looks like this:
+Let's remove everything _except_ the first line (`Jsblogger::Application.routes.draw do`) and the final `end`.
+Then, in between those two lines, add `resources :articles` so your file looks like this:

 ```ruby
 Jsblogger::Application.routes.draw do